3fon3fonov/exostriker/README.md

 What is to be implemented:

+* More GP kernels.
-* Nested sampling
+* Nested sampling.
 * Binary/Triple star modeling mode.
 * Combined modeling with Astrometry.
-* Variouse of minimization/sampling methods (SciPyOp implemented, but with only limited options, work in progress)
-* Print all results and plots into a .tex ready environment.
-* A large arsenal of N-body/dynamical simulation/analysis tools.
+* A larger arsenal of N-body/dynamical simulation/analysis tools.
 * Documentation, Instructions and Video tutorials.
 * For more "TBD" list see: "focus_matrix_TBFixed.doc".

 If you use this tool and you find a bug or a problem, please report it!